nujievik/merge-tracks-with-video/README.md

 - Finds files for merging by partial filename match with the video name.
 - Finds files in subdirectories of the video directory.
 - Merges linked (mkv segment linking) video.
+- Allows you to trim a portion of an MKV video (for MKVs with chapters).
-- Retimes audio and subtitles for merged linked video to avoid synchronization issues.
+- Retimes audio and subtitles for linked or trimmed videos to prevent desynchronization.
 - Names audio and subtitle tracks based on their file name tail OR the directory name.
 The original name, if present, is preserved.
 - Sets the language of audio and subtitle tracks based on keywords in the file paths.
 - Sets the system locale language as the priority for track sorting.